cytwyatt/cytwyatt.github.io/_posts/2025-11-06-enhanced-sampling3.md

 layout: post
 title: "OPES and Implementation in Toy Model"
 date: 2025-11-06
-description: Enhanced Sampling 3
+description: "A practical guide to On-the-fly Probability Enhanced Sampling (OPES) with implementation details and a toy model demonstration."
 tags: Simulation Sampling MD
 categories: Academic
-related_posts: false
+related_posts: true
 ---

 This post is largely inspired by the materials in [3rd i-CoMSE Workshop](https://github.com/icomse/3rd_workshop_advanced_sampling), [paper for OPES](https://pubs.acs.org/doi/10.1021/acs.jpclett.0c00497) and [PLUMED implementaion of OPES](https://arxiv.org/abs/2410.18019).
 You can find the whole code [here](https://cytwyatt.github.io/Toy-OPES/).